moonblade/Teach-Basics/bash/README.md

 1. Find out what ls, echo, touch, mkdir, cat, chmod do

+## 2.5 - Bash background

+1. Relative path and absolute path
+2. . and ..
+3. manual pages
+4. Optional and required arguments

 ## 3 - Redirection

 1. Redirect output (stdout) of a command to a file